h67ma/GnarlyMusicPlayer/README.md

 # Features #
 * No library
 * No tags
-* No album art
 * No sound effects/equalizer
 * No playlists
 * No ads
 * Based on folder structure
-* Easly editable playing queue
+* Easily editable playing queue
 * Simple context search
-* Simple bookmarks
+* Simple directory bookmarks
-* Seek current track
+* Seek current track + restore last track position
-* Restore track position
 * Media buttons support
+* Album art on lockscreen
-* Get track info (tags) on demand
+* Track info (tags) on demand
 * Designed for convenience and simplicity
 * Customizable accent colour
-* Open source

 # Download #
 [Signed .apk](https://github.com/szycikm/GnarlyMusicPlayer/releases/latest)

+# Changelog #

+See [release notes](https://github.com/szycikm/GnarlyMusicPlayer/releases) for each release.

+# Planned features #
+* Playlist support
+* Better tag support - currently limited only to what MediaMetadataRetriever can do
+* Export/import (settings, queue and bookmarks)
+* Nicer help
+* Tests - unit and black-box

 # Description #
 This music player is highly inspired by [Folder Music Player](https://play.google.com/store/apps/details?id=com.suphi.foldermusicplayerunlocker) by Suphi (free version no longer available on Play Store).
 It lacked a few essential (in my opinion) features to become perfect - search, bookmarks and saving scroll position of previous dir.
-I used it for a few years, because I couldn't find any app that was even half as convenient to use.
-Finally I made my own music player and I'm very happy with the result.
+I used it for a few years, because I couldn't find any better app.
+Finally I decided to make my own music player.

 In my opinion adding too many features to a mobile music player makes it harder to use.
-I just want to be able to quickly change my playing queue, not watch album art, lyrics, tags, or animations.
+I just want to be able to quickly change my playing queue, not watch lyrics or animations.
 Also, why bundle equalizer with music player - there are apps just for DSP.
 Unfortunately, most music players on the Play Store are very feature-rich.

 This was my first Kotlin project.
 I'm positively surprised by Kotlin - it has some quirks, like the absence of static keyword, but overall I had much better time working with it than with Java.

 I regret nothing.

-# Potential improvements #
-* ~Seek bar~
-* Export/Import settings, queue, bookmarks to xml/json or something
+I think the most important thing is that I'm actually using the app daily (since 1.0).

 # Q&A #